 Aside from speakers, you can also showcase your employees.
 Your colleagues have knowledge about a variety of work and non-work subjects.
 Peer-to-peer lessons give teammates a platform to share that expertise.

 This activity is a win-win.
 Teammates find out more about remote coworkers’ multifaceted personalities and skill sets while learning about a relevant topic.
 These sessions also fine-tune the presenters’ public speaking abilities and instill confidence.

 You can publicly host the session on a social media site like Twitter or Instagram, or hold a company-only event using mediums such as Slack channels, Google Meet Q&A, or internal forums.
 This approach is more collaborative than a standard submit-your-questions setup, as participants can get inspired by and piggyback off of each others’ questions.
 Also, since queries are out in the open at one time, askers are not at the mercy of the facilitator calling on raised hands.
 Experts can even prioritize the most popular questions based on how many other participants like or react to a posted inquiry.

-Nerd Talks are TED-style presentations on Zoom or in-person.
+Nerd Talks are TED-style presentations on Zoom or in person.
 These lectures include interactive elements like icebreakers and remote Bingo to keep audience members engaged and participating.
-A subject expert leads the one hour event, answering questions and keeping energy high.
+A subject expert leads the one-hour event, answering questions and keeping the energy high.
 The talks are available on fun and irreverent topics like Zombies and Philosophy, Beer and Sharks, and Cereal and Serial Killers.
 Hosts link subjects in unexpected ways, share extraordinary facts, reveal lesser-known history, and shift perspectives.